jugtorino/jugtorino.github.io/_posts/2019-02-27-meeting-febbraio-2019.md

 ---
 layout: post
-title: Meeting Febbraio 2019
+title: Automate your business
 ---

-27 Febbraio 2019 - **Automate your business**
+27 Febbraio 2019

 ### Automate your business